-1. EXE CUTIVE SUMMARY 4 2.
-EURATOM COMPETENCES IN THE FRAMEWORK OF THE JOINT CONVENTION ON THE SAFETY OF SPENT FUEL AND ON THE SAFETY OF RADIOACTIVE WASTE MANAGEMENT (SECTION A) 2.1.
-Legal background for the accession of the European Atomic Energy Community to the Joint Convention 2.2.
-Declaration by the European Atomic Energy Community according to the provisions of Article 39(4)(iii) of the Joint Convention regarding Euratom competences in the framework of the Joint Convention 5 3.
-EURATOM POLICIES AND PRACTICES WITH REGARD TO RADIOACTIVE WASTE AND SPENT FUEL MANAGEMENT (SECTION B. POLICIES AND PRACTICES) 3.1.
-General Euratom policies 6 3.2. - 3.2.1.
-General introduction to the JRC 3.2.2.
-Brief overview of JRC installations and work 3.2.3.
-JRC policies and practices 9 4.
-SCO PE OF APPLICATION (SECTION C) 11 5.
-INVENTORIES AND PRACTICES IN EURATOM FACILITIES (SECTION D) 5.1.
-JRC Geel (Belgium) 11 5.2. · · · 5.3.
-JRC Petten (Netherlands) 5.4.
-JRC Ispra (Italy) 15 5.5.
-19 6.
-(SEC ATOM'S LEGISLATIVE AND REGULATORY FRAMEWORK CTION E. LEGISLATIVE AND REGULATORY SYSTEM - ARTICLE 19 10 OF I THE JOINT CONVENTION) 19 7.
-LEMENTING MEASURES (ARTICLE 18 OF THE JOINT IVENTION) 20 8.
+EUROP PEAN ATOMIC ENERGY COMMUNITY REPORT 1

+1. EXECUTIVE SUMMARY

+2. EURATOM COMPETENCES IN THE FRAMEWORK OF THE JOINT CONVENTION ON THE SAFETY OF SPENT FUEL AND ON THE SAFETY OF RADIOACTIVE WASTE MANAGEMENT (SECTION A)

+2.1.
+Legal background for the accession of the European Atomic Energy Community to the Joint Convention

+2.2.
+Declaration by the European Atomic Energy Community according to the provisions of Article 39(4)(iii) of the Joint Convention regarding Euratom competences in the framework of the Joint Convention

+2.3.
+2.3 Member States of the European Atomic Energy Community

+3. EURATOM POLICIES AND PRACTICES WITH REGARD TO RADIOACTIVE WASTE AND SPENT FUEL MANAGEMENT (SECTION B. POLICIES AND PRACTICES)

+3.1.
+General Euratom policies

+3.2.
+Euratom policies in the framework of the Joint Research Centre (JRC) 10

+3.2.1.
+General introduction to the JRC

+3.2.2.
+Brief overview of JRC installations and work

+3.2.3.
+JRC policies and practices

+3.2.3.1.
+Spent fuel management policy 11

+3.2.3.2.
+Spent fuel management practices

+3.2.3.3.
+Radioactive waste management policy 12

+3.2.3.4.
+Radioactive waste management practices

+3.2.3.5.
+Waste categorisation criteria

+4. SCOPE OF APPLICATION (SECTION C)

+5. INVENTORIES AND PRACTICES IN EURATOM FACILITIES (SECTION D) 13

+5.1.
+JRC Geel (Belgium)

+5.2.
+JRC Karlsruhe (Germany)14

+5.3.
+JRC Petten (Netherlands)16

+5.4.
+JRC Ispra (Italy)17

+5.5.
+European Commission premises in Luxembourg

+6. EURATOM'S LEGISLATIVE AND REGULATORY FRAMEWORK (SECTION E. LEGISLATIVE AND REGULATORY SYSTEM - Article 19 of the Joint Convention) 7.
+IMPLEMENTING MEASURES (Article 18 of the Joint Convention) 8.
 OTHER GENERAL SAFETY PROVISIONS (SECTION F) 8.1.
-Responsibility of the licence holder (Article 21 of the Joint Convention) 21 8.2.
-Operational radiation protection (Article 24 of the Joint Convention) 21 8.3.
-Emergency preparedness (Article 25 of the Joint Convention) 22

-8.4.
-Decommissioning (Article 26 of the Joint Convention) 22 9.
-REQUIREMENTS WITH REGARD TO SAFETY OF SPENT FUEL MANAGEMENT AND SAFETY OF RADIOACTIVE WASTE MANAGEMENT (SECTIONS G AND H) 9.1.
-General safety requirements (Articles 4 and 11 of the Joint Convention) 24 9.2.
-Siting of proposed facilities (Articles 6 and 13 of the Joint Convention) 24 9.3.
-Design and construction of facilities (Articles 7 and 14 of the Joint Convention) 25 9.4.
-4. Assessment of safety of facilities (Articles 8 and 15 of the Joint Convention) 9.5.
-Operation of facilities (Articles 9 and 16 of the Joint Convention) 26 10.
+Responsibility of the licence holder (Article 21 of the Joint Convention) 8.2.
+Operational radiation protection (Article 24 of the Joint Convention) 8.3.
+Emergency preparedness (Article 25 of the Joint Convention) 8.4.
+Decommissioning (Article 26 of the Joint Convention) 9.
+REQUIREMENTS WITH REGARD TO SAFETY OF SPENT FUEL MANAGEMENT AND SAFETY OF RADIOACTIVE WASTE MANAGEMENT (SECTIONS G AND H)27 9.1.
+General safety requirements (Articles 4 and 11 of the Joint Convention) 9.2.
+Siting of proposed facilities (Articles 6 and 13 of the Joint Convention) 9.3.
+Design and construction of facilities (Articles 7 and 14 of the Joint Convention) 28 9.4.
+Assessment of safety of facilities (Articles 8 and 15 of the Joint Convention) 9.5.
+Operation of facilities (Articles 9 and 16 of the Joint Convention) 10.
 TRANSBOUNDARY MOVEMENT (SECTION I - ARTICLE 27 OF THE JOINT CONVENTION) 10.1.
 Council Directive on the supervision and control of shipments of radioactive waste between Member States and into and out of the Community 10.2.
-Euratom Regulation on shipments of radioactive substances between Member States 27 11.
-JSED SEALED SOURCES (SECTION J - ARTICLE 28 OF THE TONVENTION) 27 12.
+Euratom Regulation on shipments of radioactive substances between Member States 11.
+DISUSED SEALED SOURCES (SECTION J - ARTICLE 28 OF THE JOINT CONVENTION) 12.
 OTHER EURATOM ACTIVITIES TO SUPPORT THE SAFETY OF RADIOACTIVE MANAGEMENT AND THE SAFETY OF SPENT FUEL MANAGEMENT 12.1.
 Euratom loans 12.2.
-Situation reports 29 12.3.
-Euratom Research Framework Programmes 13.
-13. THE WAY AHEAD TO IMPROVE SAFETY THROUGHOUT THE EURATOM COMMUNITY (SECTION K) AN NEX I OPERATIONAL RADIATION PROTECTION 31 AN NEX I I RESEARCH 34
+Situation reports 12.3.
+Euratom Research Framework Programmes ANNE X I Operational Radiation Protection35 ANNE X II Research